aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/staking-pool-operations.md

 If you run into any errors, see the [Issues and Workarounds](/docs/issues-and-workarounds.md).
 :::

-Follow these steps to setup the validator node using the operator account and join the validator set.
+Follow the below steps to set up the validator node using the operator account and join the validator set.

 :::tip Mainnet vs Testnet
 The below CLI command examples use mainnet.
 See the `--rest-url` value for testnet or devnet in [Aptos Blockchain Deployments](/docs/nodes/aptos-deployments.md).